Apres Harfang: France’s Next High-End UAVs

 June 15/09: Talarion.
 EADS DS offers a full-scale mockup of the tri-national Advanced UAV project at the Paris Air Show.
 The UAV is now named “Talarion.”
 The name comes from the winged sandals of Hermes in the Greek mythology.
 EADS adds that:

-“Talarion, with it’s 27,90 m wing span, is a joint endeavour of DS in France, Germany and Spain… Given a governmental go-ahead for development in 2009, the maiden flight of “Talarion” would be in 2013, and with first series deliveries in 2015.
+“Talarion, with its 27,90 m wing span, is a joint endeavour of DS in France, Germany and Spain… Given a governmental go-ahead for development in 2009, the maiden flight of “Talarion” would be in 2013, and with first series deliveries in 2015.
 The industry proposal to the three partner nations contains six Talarion systems for France and Germany each, and three for Spain, respectively.
 One system consists of three Talarion units plus ground segment.
-In addition to the three partner nations, there is also an growing interest on the advanced UAV programme Talarion in the international markets.”
+In addition to the three partner nations, there is also a growing interest on the advanced UAV programme Talarion in the international markets.”

 See: EADS | Flight International.